Trade and Globalization

 Broadly speaking, there are two main approaches used to estimate international merchandise trade:

 Under these two approaches, it is common to distinguish between 'traded merchandise' and 'traded goods'.
-The distinction is often made because goods simply being transported through a country (i.e. goods in transit) are not considered to change the stock of material resources of a country, and are hence often excluded from the more narrow concept of 'merchandise trade'.
+The distinction is often made because goods simply being transported through a country (i.e., goods in transit) are not considered to change a country's stock of material resources and are hence often excluded from the more narrow concept of 'merchandise trade'.

-Also, adding to the complexity, countries often rely on measurement protocols that are developed alongside these approaches and concepts that are not perfectly compatible to begin with.
+Also, adding to the complexity, countries often rely on measurement protocols developed alongside approaches and concepts that are not perfectly compatible to begin with.
 In Europe, for example, countries use the 'Compilers guide on European statistics on international trade in goods'.

 Measurement error and other inconsistencies